UnrealContainers/unrealcontainers.github.io/_collections/_docs/environments/gcp.md

 #### Selecting a machine type

-Any Compute Engine machine type with a sufficient amount of memory can be used to run a Linux container host without [NVIDIA Docker](../concepts/nvidia-docker) support.
+Any Compute Engine machine type with a sufficient amount of memory can be used to run a Linux container host without [NVIDIA Container Toolkit](../concepts/nvidia-docker) support.
 For building and running Unreal Engine containers a [standard machine type](https://cloud.google.com/compute/docs/machine-types#standard_machine_types) with a minimum of 8GB of memory is recommended.

 #### Selecting a virtual machine image